-Arash Javanbakht, M.D., serves as the director of the Stress, Trauma, and Anxiety Research Clinic (STARC; https://www.starclab.org).
-He is a board certified psychiatrist and completed his residency at the University of Michigan.
-His clinical work is mainly focused on anxiety and trauma related disorders, and PTSD.
+His clinical and research work is mainly focused on anxiety and trauma related disorders, and PTSD.
 He often helps civilians and first responders with PTSD.
 His clinic utilizes pharmacotherapy (medication), psychotherapy, exercise, and lifestyle modification to help patients achieve their full capacity for a fulfilling life.

-His research is also focused on anxiety disorders and trauma.
-Several research studies at the STARC examine the impact of exposure to war trauma in adults and children Syrian and Iraqi refugees, and biological and psychological factors of risk and resilience.
-This research examines genetic and inflammation correlates of trauma as well.
-Also, use of art, dance and movement, and yoga and mindfulness in helping refugee families overcome stress.
+Several research studies at the STARC examine the impact of exposure to war trauma in adults and children Syrian and Iraqi refugees, and biological and psychological factors of risk and resilience, and use of art, dance and movement therapies in helping refugee families.

 STARC also works on utilization of augmented reality and telemedicine for vivo treatment for anxiety disorders and PTSD.